spences10/mcp-memory-sqlite/README.md

   with observations
 - **Relationship Tracking**: Define and query relationships between entities with automatic duplicate prevention
-- **Text Search**: Full-text search across entities and observations
+- **Flexible Text Search**: Case-insensitive search across entities and observations with automatic handling of spaces, underscores, and hyphens
 - **Local & Private**: All data stored locally in a SQLite database file
 - **Data Integrity**: UNIQUE constraints prevent duplicate relations